With Tired Eyes, Tired Minds, Tired Souls, We Slept

 The episode was well-received by critics and fans, and was characterized as a landmark episode for the series.
 Set at Tree Hill High School, it centers on bullied student Jimmy Edwards, who brings a gun to school seeking revenge on his tormentors.
-His former friend, Lucas Scott, and Lucas's brother, Nathan Scott, put themselves at risk to protect their classmates and loved ones.
+His former friend, Lucas Scott, and Lucas's brother, Nathan Scott, put themselves at risk to protect their most beloved ones.

 Background

 In the DVD commentary and the making-of featurette, the creators addressed their initial "should we?" or "shouldn't we?" reactions to making the episode.
 Because of the sensitive nature of the topic, they did not want to glorify or make light of school shootings.
 They wanted to make a statement about how these kinds of incidents affect more than just those directly involved.
-The music was carefully designed, and a theme called "Saving Peyton," composed by John Nordstrom, was introduced for parts of the script where character Lucas Scott strives to save a dying Peyton Sawyer.
+The music was carefully designed, and a theme called "Saving Peyton", composed by John Nordstrom, was introduced for parts of the script where character Lucas Scott strives to save a dying Peyton Sawyer.

 Mark Schwahn, the series' creator and writer of the episode, "took this old character in Jimmy Edwards [Colin Fickes], who hadn’t been around in seasons, and used his re-emergence" to tell the story about life in high-school as an outsider.
 Being a controversial topic, Schwahn had to convince executives to allow the episode.
 The actors "who were locked in the tutor center would file into this little room day after day and film these emotionally draining scenes".

 Looking back on the episode, Hilarie Burton said, "when we were doing the episode for One Tree Hill about the school shooting, none of the actors were into it, none of us wanted to do it.
 We got the script, we were very upset about it.
 Um, we were like 'This hasn't happened in so long.
 Why would we bring this up?
 We don't want to encourage or give attention to that kind of behavior.'
 Then literally while we're having this conversation with our creator and our bosses, two incidents happened.
 It was heartbreaking to know that stuff was still going on, it just wasn't receiving media attention that it used to."